istio/istio/ARCHITECTURE.md

 1. The user CR (my_custom.yaml) selects a configuration profile.
 If no profile is selected, the [default profile](data/profiles/default.yaml) is used.
-Each profile is defined as a set of defaults for `IstioControlPlaneSpec`, for both the restructured fields (K8s settings, namespaces and enablement) and the Helm values (Istio behavior configuration).
+Each profile is defined as a set of defaults for `IstioOperatorSpec`, for both the restructured fields (K8s settings, namespaces and enablement) and the Helm values (Istio behavior configuration).

 1. The fields defined in the user CR override any values defined in the configuration profile CR.
 The